 Ney stomped out, agreeing sullenly to obey the order, but only under protest, and that night (the 10th) ordered two of his divisions, Loison's and Mahler's, as well as his cavalry division, to cross to the south side of the Danube.
 This left only Dupont's First Division and Baraguay d'Hillier's dismounted dragoon division on the north.
 These two were to keeping acting on their standing orders to move down toward Ulm, on the north bank.

-About 1300 both generals saw each other from about 2.5 miles apart.
+About 1300 both generals saw each other from about 2.5 miles (4 km) apart.
 It must have been a moment of "yikes!" for each one.
-Mack had been led to believe that the right bank of the Danube would be devoid of Frenchmen (his intelligence reported Ney's crossing to the south bank the night before).
+Mack had been led to believe that the left bank of the Danube would be devoid of Frenchmen (his intelligence reported Ney's crossing to the right bank the night before).
 And Dupont was surprised to see what appeared to be the entire Austrian army marching out of Ulm straight toward him.

 Dupont realized that his only chance to survive the day was to bluff.
 If he retreated, then the enemy would immediately know he had nothing behind him and would overtake his small force with their large cavalry force and annihilate him.
-So his only chance was to deploy and attack as if he was the vanguard of Ney's full corps, and hopefully stall the Austrians long enough for night to fall and him to escape.
+So his only chance was to deploy and attack as if he was the vanguard of Ney's full corps, and hopefully stall the Austrians long enough for night to fall and him to escape with the bulk of his command.
 So he decided to deploy his small, isolated division and act aggressively.
 At the same time, he sent an urgent message to Baraguey d'Hilliers, commanding the dismounted dragoon division several miles behind him and not yet over the Danube (with another 5,500 men) to hurry forward to join him.

 On his right, between the two woods of the Groschen Gehr and the Kleinen Gehr, Dupont had Gen. Louis Sahuc's brigade of cavalry (600 troopers of the 15e and 17e Dragons) positioned in support of his vulnerable right wing and of the infantry moving forward to Jungingen.
 Sahuc had been lent from Broucier's 4th Dragoon Division by Murat.
 And his help would be more than appreciated during the next couple of hours.